Best Self Improvement Books

 Big Magic: Creative Living Beyond Fear by Elizabeth Gilbert

-Created by the worldwide best-selling author of Eat Pray Love, Big Magic teaches readers how to live fulfilling lives.
-Readers of all ages can draw empowerment from Gilbert’s words and lessons of inspiration.
-She explains how to cultivate a mindset that leads to the willingness to take chances and live life to the fullest.
-The book is divided into six qualities that she believes are necessary for living without fear: courage, enchantment, permission, persistence, trust, and divinity.
+From the worldwide best-selling author of Eat Pray Love, Big Magic teaches readers how to live fulfilling lives.
+Readers of all ages can draw empowerment from Gilbert’s inspiring words and lessons.
+She explains how to cultivate a mindset that embraces risk-taking and living life to the fullest.
+The book explores six essential qualities for fearless living: courage, enchantment, permission, persistence, trust, and divinity.

-Ultimately, Big Magic will teach you how to see your fears in a new light and give yourself permission to create.
-After all, nobody can make stuff if their creativity has been strangled by the world’s external demands.
+Ultimately, Big Magic teaches you to reframe your fears and grant yourself permission to create.
+After all, nobody can produce meaningful work when their creativity has been stifled by external pressures.

 3. The Power of Now by Eckhart Tolle